 Below are the logic puzzles that require assumptions.
 The Marks column is the number of marks the program enters without assumptions, followed by the total number of marks for the puzzle.
 The Solution column gives the number of assumptions to find a solution, and the Total column is the total number of assumptions to exhaust all combinations.

-|Six Fearsome Heroes||76/360||6||14|
+|Six Fearsome Heroes||76/360||11||24|

-|Small Town Motels||719/1215||6||12|
+|Small Town Motels||719/1215||3||12|

 |The Smith-Jones-Robinson Classic||38/54||1/2||2||2 solutions because clues are ambiguous, but Smith is the engineer in both.|